AtsushiSakai/GoogleTestDiscover/README.md

 # GoogleTestDiscover

-A python script to discover google test code and run automatically
+A python script to discover google test code and run automatically.

+It's like the unittest discover on python.

 # How to use